T1GMor/manga-saver/README.md

 # manga-saver
-Small project that allows for backing up manga from the web.
+Small project that allows backing up manga from the web and notifies new uploads.